Pudhiya Geethai: Release and reception

 Pudhiya Geethai was released on 8 May 2003.

-The film earned mostly mixed reviews.
 The critic from The Hindu stated that "the end is predictable, but the conviction with which the climax drives home the message makes it interesting."
-Another reviewer stated the film had "nothing new", describing it as "real melodramatic soap-opera that moves hearts of viewers and at the same time gives a message for the audience."
 Ananda Vikatan rated the film 39 out of 100.
 Chennai Online wrote "The debutant director can be commended for etching such a beautiful character, albeit a too-good-to-be-true one.
 But the director's dilemma, whether to stand by the astrological predictions or to prove them wrong, is evident in the latter part of the narration.
 The inspiration seems to be the Telugu film Murari (2001), which too had a similar knot and ending".
 Visual Dasan of Kalki wrote Kodambakkam lacks films that supports the title, in that way Pudhiya Geethai feels complete.
 Indiainfo wrote "The film loosely inspired by Telugu hit film, MURARI, has illogical storyline.
 With no impressive screenplay, it fails to hold the audiences all the while".
+Sify wrote "Technically tacky and story wise utterly lamebrain, Puthiya Geethai looks likes it has been ghost-directed by Vijay, though the credit goes to Jagan".

-The film did not perform well at the box office.
+The film was a disaster at the Tamil Nadu box office for Vijay.